-Couche-Tard profit surges to record on acquisitions despite hurricane costs
+Couche-Tard still hopes to sell cannabis in Western Canada

+Hannasch told analysts that he anticipates more markets around the world opening to cannabis sales.

+His comments came in response to an analyst's questions after he discussed Couche-Tard's strong quarterly results.

-Alimentation Couche-Tard Inc. says its earnings surged 35 per cent to a record $435.3-million (U.S.) in its latest quarter as the CST Brands acquisition more than offset the negative impact of hurricanes in the U.S. south.
+The Quebec-based retailer's earnings surged 35 per cent to a record $435.3-million (U.S.) in its latest quarter as the CST Brands acquisition more than offset the negative impact of hurricanes in the U.S. south.

-The Quebec-based convenience store operator, which reports in U.S. dollars, says it earned 76 cents per diluted share in the second quarter of its fiscal year, up from 57 cents or $321.5-million a year earlier.
+The company, which reports in U.S. dollars, said it earned 76 cents per diluted share in the second quarter of its fiscal year, up from 57 cents or $321.5-million a year earlier.

+He said the strong performance was realized despite challenges from hurricane Harvey in Texas and hurricane Irma in the southeast United States.

+"At one point we had over 1,300 of our stores closed during the storms, including every store at one time in our Florida market," he said.

 Excluding one-time charges, Couche-Tard earned $458-million or 80 cents per share for the three months ended Oct.
 15. That compared to $328-million or 58 cents per share in the prior year.